-Where it is claimed that car keys have been lost, stolen or locked inside the car preventing the removal of the car from parking controls the PCN may be cancelled providing there is supporting evidence from the police, motoring organisation or garage.
-If the vehicle was parked in contravention before the keys were lost, stolen or locked inside, the PCN will not be cancelled.
-Consideration for cancelling any further PCN's will not usually be given as the onus remains with the motorist to arrange urgent removal.
+Where it is claimed that car keys have been lost, stolen or locked inside the car preventing the removal of the car from parking controls the PCN may be cancelled providing there is supporting evidence from the police, motoring organisation or garage and that the vehicle was moved within 24 hours.

+If the vehicle was parked in contravention or the vehicle should not have been parked at the location in the first place (for example on double yellow lines) before the keys were lost, stolen or locked inside, the PCN will not be cancelled.

+Consideration for cancelling any further PCN's issued will not usually be given as the onus remains with the motorist to arrange urgent removal.

-LEGAL PROFFESSION
+LEGAL PROFESSION